xapian/xapian/xapian-core/docs/matcherdesign.rst

 weights are used or not.
 The types are:

 -  OrPostList: returns documents which match either branch
--  MultiAndPostList: returns documents which match all branches
+-  AndPostList: returns documents which match all branches
--  MultiXorPostList: returns documents which match an odd number of branches
+-  XorPostList: returns documents which match an odd number of branches
 -  AndNotPostList: returns documents which match the left branch, but not the right (the weights of documents from the right branch are ignored).
 "X ANDNOT Y" implements what some search engines offer